kongregate/kompatible/README.md

 ## Handling kongregate and facebook credentials.

+You'll need your application credentials from both Facebook and Kongregate.
 You can get your Kongregate game credentials at /games/< username >/< game >/api.
 Then, depending on if the request is from Kongregate or Facebook, we will initialize our $platform differently.

     if (isset($_REQUEST['platform']) && $_REQUEST['platform'] == "fb") {
       ...